apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 I'm still working on the variance math here.
 ZO-Muon is significantly different from MeZO, it builds an approximation of the gradient out of spectral components.
 So, it samples many `z`s.
 Which coincidentally could be helpful, as it could mitigate some of those issues with projection direction variance which cannot be solved by batch size.

 So, ZO-Muon is good if it moves the needle on that.
-The "Muon" thing is kinda just a bonus.
+The "Muon" part is kinda just a bonus.

 One thing that I've noticed as I'm doing experiments here.
 Both Muon and LOZO sample `z` differently, and create a `z` with different expected variance.
-If you don't normalize, your choice of `z` distribution will inadvertently affect your choice of `ε`, potentially screwing your results.
+If you don't renormalize, your choice of `z` distribution will inadvertently affect your choice of `ε`, potentially screwing your results.
 Polar orthogonalization gives you parameter perturbations with Frobenius norm `‖z‖²_F = r`, LOZO gives `mnr`, and standard Gaussian gives `mn`.
-Where `m` and `n` are the dimensions of the matrix, and `r` is the rank.
+Where `m` and `n` are the dimensions of the matrix, and `r` is the LoRA rank.

+But, I feel like there's something here.
+An interesting set of tradeoffs.

 ## Practical Research Proposals